This page contains affiliate links.

 The first thing I did was learn how to shoot in manual.
 I took one of Bella Pop’s photography courses (now they look to be FREE – bonus for you!) and it was like a lightbulb went off.
 Learning the basics is critical and now I pretty much only shoot in manual mode!

 In September 2015, I joined Food Blogger Pro and binge watched all their videos on Food Photography.
 I started applying the tips I learned and noticed a big improvement in the quality of my recipe photos.
-Currently, Food Blogger Pro is closed to new members.
-They only open up registration twice a year.

 Who do you recommend for an email newsletter?